YiFang99/YiFang99.github.io/_pages/about.md

 <br>

 # Research Interest
-My research interest now includes:
+My research lies at the intersection of large language models, information networks and multi-modal data mining.
+To be more specific, I focus on how to integrate multimodal data and graph structural information into language models for real world problems.
-1. Graph Foundation Models
+- Graph Foundation Models, Graphs Representation Learning
-2. Multimodal Graphs Learning
+- Structural Information Enhanced Multimodal Large Language Models
-3. AI + Health/Medical
+- AI + Medical/Health

 # Selected Publications